Château Gazin Rocquencourt rouge 2012 (Magnum)

 About the wine:

-The 2012 red (50% Cabernet Sauvignon and 50% Merlot) is of excellent quality.
-It offers a very pleasant richness of texture, with slightly sweet tannins and a savory finish.
-Truly delicious in what was a challenging vintage!
+As for the reds, the 2012 (50/20 Cabernet Sauvignon and Merlot) is of excellent quality.
+It offers a very pleasant richness of body, with slightly sweet tannins and a savory finish.
+Truly delicious for such a challenging vintage!

 About the estate:

-This Léognan estate was virtually unknown until it was acquired in 2005 by the Bonnie family, who also own the classified growth Malartic-Lagravière.
+This Léognan estate was completely unknown until it was acquired in 2005 by the Bonnie family, who also own the classified growth Malartic-Lagravière.
 We owe the spectacular revival of this beautiful terroir of clay and gravel to Véronique Bonnie-Laplane, Séverine, and Jean-Jacques Bonnie.
 In less than ten years, the red wines have reached an excellent level of quality, with a deep, sensual, and flattering style and often opulent oak aging.
-In 2010, the white wine was introduced as a 100% Sauvignon Blanc, and the first vintages are quite impressive.
-Now more than just an outsider in Pessac-Léognan, Gazin-Rocquencourt is a mature estate with every asset needed to continue improving.
+In 2010, a white wine made from 100% Sauvignon Blanc was introduced, and the first vintages are quite impressive.
+Now more than just an underdog in Pessac-Léognan, Gazin-Rocquencourt is a mature estate with every asset needed to continue improving.

 Wine Spectator